gdiet/backup/QUICKSTART.md

-# Using The DedupFS File System
+# Using The Dedup Filesystem

-This is a quickstart description.
-Find the full description here: [README.html](README.html).
+This is a quick start guide.
+The full description is here: [README.html](README.html).

-If you have found this text in an archive file like `dedupfs-[version].zip` and you want to get started quickly then continue reading at [Start A New DedupFS File System](#start-a-new-dedupfs-file-system).
+If you have found this text in an archive file like `dedupfs-[version].zip` and you want to get started quickly, read [Start A New Dedup Filesystem](#start-a-new-dedup-filesystem).
 If you are reading this text because you have found it in a directory that looks more or less like this

     [directory]  data
     [directory]  dedupfs-[version]
     [directory]  fsdb
     [  file   ]  QUICKSTART.html

-and you want to use what's in here, then keep reading.
+and you want to use what's in it, then read on.

-## Use An Existing DedupFS File System
+## Use An Existing Dedup Filesystem

-You have probably found a directory containing a file system, and that file system might contain interesting things.
-To take a look at these things, proceed as follows:
+You have probably found a directory containing a filesystem, and that filesystem may contain interesting things.
+To take a look at them, proceed as follows:

-* Open the directory `dedupfs-[version]`.
+* Open the `dedupfs-[version]` directory.
-* Start the script `readonly.bat` (on Linux: `readonly`).
+* Run the `readonly.bat` script (`readonly` on Linux).
-* Things might go wrong now.
-If they do, and you are on Windows, possibly `WinFSP` is not installed.
-Good look reading the [README.html](README.html).
+* Now things may go wrong.
+If they do, and you are on Windows, you may not have `WinFSP` installed.
+Good luck reading the [README.html](README.html).
-* If all goes well, you see output like this:
+* If all goes well, you should see output like this:

     [...] - Dedup file system settings: